chromacole/spinner/README.md

     the disc keeps spinning independently underneath, dragging the pour point from the center outward traces a spiral.
 - **Colors & brush size** — pick from the swatch row or use the custom color picker; brush size (S/M/L) controls streak thickness.
+The **Opacity** slider in the toolbar controls how transparent new paint strokes are, from faint washes to fully solid; each stroke keeps the opacity it was poured with, so you can layer washes of different strength.
 - **Clear** wipes the disc back to blank. **Save PNG** downloads the current artwork (just the disc, not the whole page) as `spin-art.png`.